seongheon-96/seongheon-96.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper about Rethinking Open-World Semi-Supervised Learning: Distribution Mismatch and Inductive Inference is accepted by *CVPR Workshop 2024*. :dizzy:
+Our paper Rethinking Open-World Semi-Supervised Learning: Distribution Mismatch and Inductive Inference is accepted by *CVPR Workshop 2024*. :dizzy: